seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 I should woo hard but be your groom.

 **ARVIRAGUS**
-I’ll make’t my comfort
+I'll make't my comfort
-He is a man; I’ll love him as my brother:
+He is a man; I'll love him as my brother:
-And such a welcome as I’d give to him
+And such a welcome as I'd give to him
 After long absence, such is yours: most welcome!
-Be sprightly, for you fall ‘mongst friends.
+Be sprightly, for you fall 'mongst friends.

 **IMOGEN**
-‘Mongst friends,
+'Mongst friends,
 If brothers.

 *Aside*
 Would it had been so, that they
-Had been my father’s sons! then had my prize
+Had been my father's sons! then had my prize
 Been less, and so more equal ballasting
 To thee, Posthumus.